SOCIAL CONCERNS: VOTING

 2. Euthanasia

-- Instread, support life until its natural end.
+- Instead, support life until its natural end.

 3. Embryonic Stem Cell Research